CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

 			systemctl enable sshd
 			systemctl start sshd

-*Note using this frontend image with automythserver requires a configured VPN server.
+*Note using this frontend image with automythserver typically requires a configured VPN server.
 Configure (generate keys/certs as needed) your automythserver vpn prior to attempting to connect.
 The next release is slated to have static example certs installed between server and this client.